CluedIn-io/CluedIn.Documentation/docs/180-microsoft-integration/powerapps/020-features/030-create-workflow.md

 - The Connection Id value can be found in the URL when you open the Dataverse connection you've created.
 ![Create Dataverse Connection Id](../images/create-dataverse-connection-id2.png)
 ## Ingestion Endpoint
 - As part of workflow automation, Ingestion Endpoint will be created as well.
-From our sample above, you can expect 2 Ingestion Endpoints to be created, which is for the '**cluedin_dog**' and '**crc12_customer**' table.
+From our sample above, you can expect two Ingestion Endpoints to be created, one for each of the '**cluedin_dog**' and '**crc12_customer**' tables.
 ![Power Automate Workflow Ingestion Endpoint](../images/power-automate-workflow-ingestion-endpoint.png)
 ## Workflows
 - The creation of workflow will depend on the values of Sync EntityTypes and Sync Dataverse Tables values.
-- Once the execution of the Job is done, from the sample values above, you can expect 2 workflows to be created, which is for the '**cluedin_dog**' and '**crc12_customer**' table.
+- Once the execution of the Job is done, from the sample values above, you can expect two workflows to be created, one for each of the '**cluedin_dog**' and '**crc12_customer**' tables.
 ![Power Automate Workflows](../images/power-automate-workflows.png)
 - Notification can be expected to show once the creation is successful.
 ![Power Automate Workflow Notification](../images/power-automate-workflow-notification.png)